imdrasil/jennifer.cr/docs/query_dsl.md

 My favorite part.
 Jennifer allows you to build lazy evaluated queries with chaining syntax.
 But some of them could be only at the and of a chain (such as `#fisrt` or `#pluck`).
-Here is a list of all dsl methods:

 #### Where